grahamplata/hugo/content/posts/ckad-study-guide.md

 #### Tmux or Screen

-> I didn't feel a need.
+> I didn't feel a need to use any terminal multiplexers.

 ## The Exam